 IN RELATION TO PLAY:

-We understand Play as being a context for learning that, allows for the expression of personality and uniqueness, enhancing dispositions such as curiosity and creativity, and enabling children to make connections between prior experiences and new learning, and assisting them to develop relationships and concepts that stimulate a sense of wellbeing.
+We understand Play as being a context for learning that, allows for the expression of personality and uniqueness, enhancing dispositions such as curiosity and creativity, and enabling children to make connections between prior experiences and new learning,and assisting them to develop relationships and concepts that stimulate a sense of well being.
 We will listen to their ideas and observe their interests to expand on their play experiences.
-They will include activities that further develop their knowledge and skills through their own ideas as well as their own actions
+We will include activities that further develop their knowledge and skills through their own ideas as well as their own actions

 IN RELATION TO SUSTAINABILITY:

 We recognize the need for practical application of sustainable principals in regards to the built environment.
 In particular the responsible use of energy and water, management of waste and respect for the natural environment underpin the decision making and the daily activity within the centre.
 Respect for the environment influences the communications we have with children and the activities and resources we use.
 We also consider the application of new technologies that promote sustainability.

 The program promotes choices, to stimulate deep involvement and to support the development of respectful relationships between individuals and materials.
 Learning experiences, routines and resources are presented in such a way so as to allow children to be leaders of their own play, encourage creative thinking and enhance opportunities for collaborative learning.
 Reflections of the program allow us to highlight areas of what’s working and areas we would like to learn more about and understand better to enable us to find different ways to approach practice.